edkp-2025/edkp2025-administration/README.md

 Please reach out to your facilitator for the API key.

 > ℹ️ For information on how to use Tavily, please refer to the official [docs](https://docs.tavily.com/documentation/api-reference/endpoint/search).

+## Recommended Stacks
+1. Python: FastAPI backend + Streamlit frontend
+2. Javascript: Next.js
+> ⚠️ Javascript may not have all the same ML / NLP libraries in Python.

 ## Deliverables
 1. Final presentation.